 The first phase (4 semesters over 15 months) consists of intense, didactic classroom, and laboratory education.
 This educational process is designed to give the student the basic practical information required to begin the practice of medicine under the supervision of a physician.
 The didactic courses of study are required PRIOR to beginning the clinical educational experiences.

 (Note: Many applicants may have completed similar courses in other institutions.
-No course exemptions for previous course work completed prior to admission will be considered except by expressed permission of the Program Director and the College of Health Care Sciences Dean.
+No course exemptions for previous course work completed prior to admission will be considered except by expressed permission of the Program Director and the School of Health Sciences dean.
 The Fort Myers PA program curriculum is subject to change and /or modification at any time).

 The course of study in the didactic phase includes Anatomy, Physiology, Physical Diagnosis, Clinical Pathophysiology, History Taking & Communication Skills, Genetics, Pharmacology, Introduction to the PA Profession, Population Considerations in Healthcare, PA & Health Care Dynamics, Microbiology, Fundamentals of Medical Imaging, Legal and Ethical Issues in Health Care, Clinical Pharmacology, Clinical Medicine and Surgery, Clinical Laboratory Medicine, Clinical Behavioral Medicine, Electrocardiography, Health Promotion & Disease Prevention, Complementary Medicine & Nutrition, Life Support Skills and Procedures, Clinical Procedures and Surgical Skills, Interpretation and Evaluation of the Medical Literature, and Clinical year preparation including OSHA Universal Precautions training, HIPAA training, and proper gowning and gloving for the Operating Room.